As a general rule, you should use security window film to protect property, and you should use bulletproof glass to protect people.

 - High ladder work, swing stages, scaffolding, or lifts

-How to Understand the Cost of Bulletproof Glass
+How to Understand the Cost of Bullet-Resistant Glass

 Although costs for bullet-resistant glass run higher than security film, it’s an apples-to-oranges comparison.
 The two products meet different security needs; bullet-resistant glass often serves multiple purposes, often being tested to forced entry, explosive blasts, and hurricane winds standards.

-The UL 752 standard assigns the material a specific level indicating how many of what caliber bullets it can stop, based on certified lab testing.
-Levels 1 to 3 satisfy the needs of many customers who need protection from handguns; Levels 4 through 8 stop shots from rifles, and are becoming increasingly common in government, education, and other spaces.
+The Underwriters Laboratories (UL) 752 standard assigns the material a specific level indicating how many of what caliber bullets it can stop, based on certified lab testing.
+Levels 1 to 3 satisfy the needs of many customers who need protection from handguns; Levels 4 through 8 stop shots from rifles, and are becoming increasingly common in government buildings, schools, and other spaces.

 Let’s Talk About Your Security Goals

-If you’re not sure what product or system is right for your application, call an expert like TSS for help.
-A security strategy may use a mix of both products, such as putting bulletproof windows on the ground floor and security window film on upper levels.
+If you’re not sure what product or system is right for your application, call an expert like Total Security Solutions for help.
+A strategy may use a mix of both security solutions, such as putting bulletproof windows on the ground floor where people are present and security window film on upper levels where people aren't.
 You can learn more by downloading our guide on Bulletproof Glass or Security Window Film.

 If you have additional questions, or you’d like to get started on a quote, just contact us today.
 We’ll gladly help guide you through your security enhancement.
 Our team of experienced ballistic security professionals can help you assess your facility and find a solution for both your budget and your protection level.